 - Does this person express regret or feel bad about drinking?

 Alcohol addicts are far from alone in the struggles with alcoholism.
-Alcohol addiction has been named the most commonly used addictive substance in the United States, and because of that, many people struggle with an addiction or a dependency that can’t be controlled.
+Alcohol has been named the most commonly used addictive substance in the United States, and because of that, many people struggle with an addiction or a dependency that can’t be controlled.

 How Alcohol Addiction Works